Skip to main content

 If you are making the transition from SOLIRIS to ULTOMIRIS, you should receive your starting dose of ULTOMIRIS at the time of your next scheduled dose of SOLIRIS.

 ULTOMIRIS is built on the foundation of SOLIRIS.
-Both treatments bind to and block complement protein C5, but ULTOMIRIS is designed to last longer so that you only need a maintenance dose once every 8 weeks.
+Both treatments bind to and block complement protein C5, but ULTOMIRIS is designed to last longer so that you only need a maintenance dose once every 8 weeks (beginning 2 weeks after an initial starting dose).

 Is ULTOMIRIS better than SOLIRIS?

 While there are no clinical trials to compare ULTOMIRIS and SOLIRIS, frequency of administration is a key difference between them.
-After an initial loading dose, SOLIRIS is administered every 2 weeks, while ULTOMIRIS is administered every 8 weeks.
-Please follow up with your doctor for more information.
+SOLIRIS is administered once every 2 weeks after the initial doses, while ULTOMIRIS is administered every 8 weeks starting 2 weeks after the initial dose.

 Don’t see your question here?